DatalabPurmerend/side-accordion-map-storytelling-template-js/README.md

 # side-accordion-map-storytelling-template-js

+### Deprecated App
+This application is no longer in active development.
+New users should looking to use the side accordion layout should use the [Story Map Series App](https://github.com/Esri/map-series-storytelling-template-js).

 This storytelling template enables users to place multiple webmaps into an applcation and view them in a series.
 Users can navigate the series with a side accordion.
 Each map is shown with a text description and map legend.
 If the user zooms into one map and then switches theme, the new map is automatically shown at a matching scale and extent.
 This application also features responsive design allowing users to view stories on all devices with a single URL.

 [View live app here](http://esri.github.io/side-accordion-map-storytelling-template-js)